wouterpeere/GHEtool/docs/sources/gui.md

 To create a category the Category class has to be imported from [.\GHEtool\gui\gui_classes.py](https://github.com/wouterpeere/GHEtool/blob/main/GHEtool/gui/gui_classes.py).
 Then a default widget parent has to be set.
-This can be just copied from the previous categories or set to ´default_parent´.
+This can be just copied from the previous categories or set to `default_parent`.
 As second option the name of the category can be set.
 In the example below `Example category`.
 The last option is the page where the category should be located.
 In this case `page_example`.